-A dozen Huntington School District musicians have been selected to perform in this winter’s Long Island String Festival during elite concerts in Smithtown and Setauket.
+A dozen Huntington School District musicians have been tapped to perform in this winter’s Long Island String Festival during elite concerts in Hauppauge and West Islip.

 Huntington’s Arts in Education program is an integral part of the educational experience at all grade levels in the district.
 The arts provide an exciting, participatory approach to learning that enriches all areas of the school curriculum.
 The Arts in Education Committee researches and plans both cultural arts and exploratory programs that are linked directly to core curriculum concepts and skills.
 Students participate in a wide range of experiences, from seeing their own pieces of creative writing performed by professional actors and chatting with famous authors to working with real scientists and “meeting” characters from American history.